ferdean/structmech-modal-FEM/README.md

 # FEM modal solver (structural mechanics)

 Linear FEM solver for structural mechanics applications.
-Solves a modal problem on a given externally generated mesh, allowing multimaterial single-body domains.
+Solves a modal problem on a given externally generated mesh [1], allowing multimaterial single-body domains.

+[1] The mesh must be input as a MATLAB structure with two fields, an array containing the coordinates of the nodes and an array containing the topology of the mesh (i.e. which nodes form each of the elements).
+In the *test* folder you can find examples of the architecture of these structures.
+If you have any questions, do not hesitate to contact me at deandresvertferran(at)gmail(dot)com.

 Mass and stiffness matrices correspond to the force balance equation containing information of the N degrees of freedom of the system, this is